 The capital of Qatar – the world’s richest country – is expanding at an unbelievable rate, giving the city an ever-changing skyline.
 With the rights secured for the 2022 FIFA World Cup and a long list of other cultural and sporting events in the pipeline, tourism is set to boom.

-I spent several months living and working in Doha in 2014.
-I’d never been to the Middle East before and wasn’t sure of what to expect.
+A few years ago I spent several months living and working in Doha.
+I’d never been to the Middle East before and wasn’t sure what to expect.
 It didn’t take long to understand how best to navigate the city and how to look after myself, as a woman.

 First, a bit of background.
 Qatar has a clearly defined social hierarchy.
 As a Western woman, you can expect to settle somewhere towards the middle of this hierarchy.

-Many Filipinos populate service industries and work in hotels, beauty parlours and shops around town while labour is made up of South Asian migrant workers who live outside town and are bused in daily to help glue the city together.
+Many Filipinos populate service industries and work in hotels, beauty parlors, and shops around town while labor is made up of South Asian migrant workers who live outside town and are bused in daily to help glue the city together.

-Between 11am-2pm it is too hot to work.
-With nowhere to go, they nap wherever they can find shade, mostly under trees lining the roads in the city centre.
+Between 11 am-2 pm it is too hot to work.
+With nowhere to go, they nap wherever they can find shade, mostly under trees lining the roads in the city center.

 I can’t think of a single moment in which I felt my safety compromised in Doha.